AzeezDa/eqsolver/README.md

-# `eqsolver` - An Equation Solver and Optimisation library for Rust
+# `eqsolver` - An Equation Solver and Optimisation Library for Rust

 This Rust library is aimed at numerically solving equations and optimising objective functions.